daler/dotfiles/docs/starthere.rst

     ./setup.sh --install-neovim

+    # then close and reopen your terminal

 .. details:: Details

      This installs Neovim to :file:`~/opt/bin`, and then creates an ``alias vim=nvim`` in the :file:`~/.aliases` file (which is sourced by :file:`~/.bashrc`).
 This way, whenever you call ``vim``, the alias will redirect it to ``nvim``.

+     However it's important to close and reopen your terminal, because this alias is conditional on finding nvim, and the alias is only created upon first starting bash.

      If you want to use actual ``vim``, provide the full path when calling it.
      For example, on many machines it's at :file:`/usr/bin/vim`.